Kadee80/WebDevSpring23/README.md

 ## Notable Dates

-_XXX_ - Last day to drop/add on Albert for all students.
+_February 5,2023_- Last day to drop/add on Albert for all students.
 Last day to drop spring 2017 classes and not receive a grade of 'W'.

 _February 20, 2023_ - Presidents' Day, No classes scheduled / University Holiday

 _March 13 through 19 2023_ - Spring Recess, No classes scheduled

-_XXX_ - Midterm Grades Due, Last day to use the Term Withdrawal Form to submit a spring semester term withdrawal request or submit a request to withdraw from a course.
+_March 31, 2023_ - Midterm Grades Due, Last day to use the Term Withdrawal Form to submit a spring semester term withdrawal request or submit a request to withdraw from a course.
 Students should consult the academic calendar of their home school for specific deadlines pertaining to course withdrawal for the term.

+_May 2,2023_ - last day a student can withdraw from the course and receive a W.

-_XXX_ - Last day of Spring Classes
+_May_4,2023_ - Last day of Spring Classes

 _Wednesday, May 10, 2023 through Tuesday, May 16, 2023_ - Spring Semester Exams